hneth/riskyr/_app/about_riskyr.md

 Bug fixes:

--   fix bug when loading datasets
+-   some data sets are not represented accurately (due to limited accuracy of input sliders)

 User inputs:

--   display the 4 current environment parameters (in the left panel)
--   make current title smaller and add current source information in 2nd text field
--   enable slider inputs of population size *N* on log scale (to allow precise small and large numbers)
+-   enable slider inputs of population size _N_ on log scale (to allow precise small and large numbers)
 -   enable precise inputs of parameters `prev`, `sens`, and `spec` (e.g. as ratios)

 Representations:

--   add current metrics (accuracy measures, PPV/NPV) to tabs of nf `tree`, contingency `table`, and mosaic plot
+-   add current metrics (accuracy measures, PPV/NPV) to tabs of _nf-tree_, _contingency table_, and _mosaic plot_
--   define plot and options for *icon array*
+-   define plot and options for _icon array_ (in current sdt-colors)
--   provide options for
+-   provide options for:
     -   shuffling current population and
     -   sampling from population in data table and icon array)

 #### B. User interface:

 -   update environment name and source (used in plots) when loading a data set
+-   display the 4 current environment parameters (in the left panel)
+-   make current title smaller and add current source information in 2nd text field
--   add current colors to tabs of nf `tree`, contingency `table`, and mosaic plot.
+-   add current sdt-colors to 4 cells of _contingency table_
 -   make current set of colors user customizable
 -   allow saving and exporting current parameters set (environments)
--   allow saving and exports of graphs
+-   allow saving and exports of graphs (as pdf or png files)

 #### C. Background info: